In a nutshell: The Rodz API exposes three enrichment endpoints for pulling social content and job data directly from LinkedIn:

 What It Returns

-The API returns posts in reverse chronological order.
-By default, you get the 20 most recent posts, but you can adjust pagination parameters to fetch more.
-The content is returned as plain text with line breaks preserved, making it easy to parse and analyze programmatically.
+Posts come back in reverse chronological order.
+By default you get the 20 most recent, but pagination parameters let you fetch more.
+Content is returned as plain text with line breaks preserved, which makes it straightforward to parse and analyze programmatically.

 This endpoint only returns posts authored by the profile owner.
-Reposts (shares of other people’s content) are included but flagged separately so you can filter them out if you only care about original content.
+Reposts are included but flagged separately, so you can filter them out if you only want original content.

 When to Use It